 Nicole Young, LCSW

 Nicole has over 10 years of experience working with individuals, couples, and families in a variety of settings.
+She works with clients with depression, anxiety, relationship problems, grief and loss, and addiction and recovery.
 Upon completion of her Master's degree in Social Work form Smith College in Massachusetts, Nicole moved to Kentucky to begin her career.
 Over the past several years she has focused her work on empowering clients who deal with substance use, as well as specializing in Medication Assisted Treatment.
 Nicole's therapeutic approach is psycho-dynamic based and is effective and adaptable to both short-term and long-term therapy.
 She is also trained in Motivational Interviewing and Dialectical Behavior Therapy.
-Nicole works with clients with depression, anxiety, relationship problems, grief and loss, and adiction and recovery.

 Robert Sivley, Psy.D.

 Dr. Sivley received his Bachelors and Masters degrees in Psychology from the University of Kentucky in the 1980's.
 He acquired his doctoral degree in Clinical Psychology at Spalding University in Louisville, KY, in 1991.
 He is licensed as a Health Service Provider in three states (KY, TN, IN).
 Upon completion of his education, Dr. Sivley joined an established group psychology practice in Louisville, Edelson & Associates, focusing on neuropsychological evaluation.
 In that practice he had extensive experience throughout the 90's providing evaluation and treatment services to individuals with various neurological conditions at several medical and psychiatric facilities in the Louisville area.

 Since 1999 Dr. Sivley has been employed full time at the Pennyroyal Center, a community mental health center in Hopkinsville, KY.
 In this position he has acquired extensive training and experience with forensic psychological evaluation, mainly involving assessment of criminal responsibility and competence to proceed with litigation.